- Written by Dr.Mehmet Demircioglu

 This is a different situation.
 It is not just a haircut effect.
 It is a planning issue.

-That is why I always begin with diagnosis.
-Before surgery, I want to understand whether the patient is a good candidate for a hair transplant, not only whether he wants a lower hairline or more density.
+Diagnosis comes first.
+Before surgery, the surgeon has to decide whether the patient is a good candidate for a hair transplant, not only whether a lower hairline or more density is requested.
 If the native hair behind the planned recipient area is weak, miniaturized, or unstable, the future border must be planned before the first incision is made.

 When is the gap only a temporary healing or shaving effect?